-Line up at the Church of Christ parking lot beside the high school at 9 am for judging!
+Line up at the Church of Christ parking lot beside the high school at 9 am for -judging!
 Parade begins at 11 am.
 Contact Heather Lannigan at 740-507-8851.

-Grand Marshalls will be the family of Captain Peter Hayden Chapman USAF.
-The only local hero we lost in Viet Nam and a true hero to our town.
+Grand Marshals will be the family of Captain Peter Hayden Chapman USAF.
+He was the only local hero we lost in Viet Nam and a true hero to our town.
 He deserves to have recognition!
 A special surprise is in the works that everyone will love!
 Once all is confirmed we will waste no time in letting you know about it!
 Read his story and see his picture below!

 Peter Hayden Chapman II, aged 31 years, a resident of Centerburg, Captain in U.S. Air Force, was killed in action on the 6th of April, 1972 in Vietnam during the Vietnam War.
 He was flying in a helicopter that was shot down and was missing in action for 25 years.
 Peter was born on the 26th of August, 1940, the son of Peter H. 1900-1981 and Dorothy J. [Bone] Chapman 1908-1997.
 Captain Peter Chapman’s remains, found, recovered and returned to authorities by farmers in Vietnam were returned in 1997 and are now buried in Lock Cemetery, Licking County, Ohio.
 Some of the remains were also buried in Arlington National Cemetery.

 Chapman’s story is amazing.
 He was a Centerburg High School graduate of and went into the Air Force shortly thereafter.
 He piloted a C-141 transport plane out of California for years, taking troops and supplies to Viet Nam during the war.
 On the return trips he transported the bodies of fallen soldiers.